seunghan96/seunghan96.github.io/_posts/2022-05-22-(CL_paper11)NNCLR.md

 ---
-title: (paper 10) With a Little Help from My Friends; Nearest-Neighbor Contrastive Learning of Visual Representations
+title: (paper 11) With a Little Help from My Friends; Nearest-Neighbor Contrastive Learning of Visual Representations
-categories: [CL]
+categories: [CL, CV]
 tags: []
 excerpt: 2021
 ---